Pierre Singaravélou

-Pierre Singaravélou (born 18 January 1977) is a French Global historian who is a British Academy Global Professor of History at King’s College London.
+Pierre Singaravélou (born 18 January 1977) is a French Global historian who is a British Academy Global Professor of History at King's College London.
 He is also full Professor of Modern History at Paris 1 Panthéon-Sorbonne University and director of the Center for Asian History (Sorbonne).
 Professor Singaravélou is the former director of the Sorbonne University Press and an honorary fellow of the Institut universitaire de France (IUF, Academic Institute of France).

 Career

 From 2009 to 2014, he was senior lecturer at the Paris 1 Panthéon-Sorbonne University (Sorbonne) in the Department of history, and also taught at the University of Lausanne in Switzerland.
 He then became a Fellow at the Institut universitaire de France (IUF, Academic Institute of France) from 2013 to 2018.
 As of 2015, he is full professor of modern history at the Paris 1 Panthéon-Sorbonne University.
 At the same time, he was appointed director of the Sorbonne University Press from 2015 to 2019.
-He is currently British Academy Global Professor at King’s College London.
+He is currently British Academy Global Professor at King's College London.

 Research

 Singaravélou specialises in the modern period and has written extensively on global history and the history of colonial empires.

 He is the author of several books, TV Documentaries and international exhibitions in French, English and Spanish.
 His particular focus has been on the ways in which empires exploit, adapt to, and are often disrupted by global movements.
 His works show how Globalisation was decisively shaped by nineteenth-century imperialism.

-He is co-editor of Monde(s), French journal of Global history and the founding editor of the book series "histoire-monde" and occasionally writes op-eds for the French newspaper Le Monde and Libération’'.
+He is co-editor of Monde(s), French journal of Global history, and the founding editor of the book series "histoire-monde".
+He occasionally writes op-eds for the French newspaper Le Monde and Libération.
+In 2021, he presented a series on the French public radio France Culture entitled 40 objects of globalisation.